emberjs/rfcs/text/0000-ember-new-lang.md

 ## Drawbacks

 * More flags means more combinations of ways to run `ember new` which can be hard to test for and is potentially unsustainable.
 * Users may be confused about whether or not they are supposed to specify a human language or a programming language (i.e. `--lang typescript`).
-However, we think we've mitigated this by using the HTML attribute as the l
+However, we think we've mitigated this by using the HTML attribute as the flag name, and having helpful error messages that guide developers in the right direction.

 ## Alternatives
 These are the alternative approaches that we are aware of; if more become apparent in discussion, this RFC will be updated to include them.